mindjob2005/Emergency-Services/README.md

 replace them in the stream folder.

 For liveries that are _livery4 or higher
-You will need to add it to the carcols.meta to be aboe to use them.
+You will need to add it to the carcols.meta to be able to use them.

 Police Livery Numbers